D3-vin/qoder_trial_reset/README.md

 > **🌐 Language**: [Русский](README_RUS.md) | **English**

-A comprehensive command-line tool for resetting Qoder application identity information with advanced anti-detection features and automatic backup system.
+A comprehensive command-line tool for cleaning Qoder application detectable files and changing machine IDs with advanced anti-detection features and configuration management.

 ## 📢 Connect with Us